-After approval of LOI tourists may obtain a visa at any Turkmenistan embassy or consulate abroad and obtain it on arrival at Ashgabat airport, the Turkmenistan borders at Farab (Bukhara, Uzbekistan), Shavat (Khiva, Uzbekistan), Khojeyli (Nukus, Uzbekistan), Gaudan (Bajgiran/Mashhad, Iran), Bekdash (Aktau, Kazakhstan),Serakhs (Iran), Serhetabat (Afghanistan),Gurgen(Balkan) and Turkmenbashi (the Caspian Sea Port).
+With an approved LOI you can apply for your visa at a Turkmen embassy or consulate abroad, or at the international airport in Ashgabat upon arrival, or obtain it directly at the Turkmen land borders at Farab (Bukhara, Uzbekistan), Shavat (Khiva, Uzbekistan), Khojeyli (Nukus, Uzbekistan), Gaudan (Bajgiran/Mashhad, Iran), Bekdash (Aktau, Kazakhstan),Serakhs (Iran), Serhetabat (Afghanistan),Gurgen(Balkan) and Turkmenbashi (the Caspian Sea Port).

 Note that it is a transit visa: this means you need to go from one country to another through Turkmenistan.
 You cannot go back to the same country you came from on a transit visa.